byte-motion/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe alternatives you've considered
 A clear and concise description of any alternative solutions or features you've considered.

-### Does this feature provide immediate value to the end customer
+### Does this feature provide value to a specifig end customer
-Is this feature absolutely necessary?
-Will it benifit end users?
-Is this some sort of snake-oil mascarading as being the latest tech trend?
-Will we be coding outselves into a corner?
-Is this a waste of time?
-Are we locking ourselves into a provider, framework, service, product, subscription of which we will spend equal if not more time getting ourselves out of?
+Reference to customer use case and possibly generic use case as a result

+### Is this feature generic enough to provide value to all customers and/or ourselves
+Description of how the feature will benifit all customer use case(s) and/or how the feature could, e.g: save time, make us more scalability, make code-base more maintainable, decrease/remove complexity